Acquiring Bank vs Issuing Bank: 3 Minute Guide

 To make it clearer, we’ll review the payment transaction flow.

 When your customer chooses to pay via credit card or another digital payment option, during the first step of the transaction, data is sent to the acquiring bank.
-Some larger commerce businesses have direct relationships with acquirers in order to enable payments orchestration, but using a payment service provider (PSP) that offers merchant account services is another great option, no matter the size of your business.
+Some larger commerce businesses have direct relationships with acquirers in order to enable payments orchestration, but using a payment service provider (PSP) that offers merchant account services (so you can accept credit card payments without opening a merchant account) is another great option, no matter the size of your business.

 Regardless, the acquiring bank offers services that let you accept digital payments.
 Once the acquirer receives a transaction, it sends it through the card network (Visa or Mastercard, for example) to the issuing bank on the cardholder side of the payment process.